-I wasn’t familiar with the urban exploring scene in Vietnam before I landed in Ho Chi Minh, but after doing a Google search, I quickly learned about the abandoned war bunkers at the Cu Chi Tunnels.
+I wasn’t familiar with the urban exploration situation in Vietnam before I landed in Saigon (Ho Chi Minh), but after doing a Google search, I quickly learned about the abandoned war bunkers at the Cu Chi Tunnels.

 The History of the Cu Chi Tunnels